 What to Bring for the Plane Ride to Hawaii

-Packing for the Plane Flight to Hawaii
+What to Pack for the Plane Trip to Hawaii

-*Tip- Purchase a water once you get through security and I usually grab a sandwich at Starbucks or an entree at the airport food court too.
+*Tip- Purchase water once you get through security and I usually grab a sandwich at Starbucks or an entree at the airport food court too.

 Keeping yourself entertained on the Flight